Continue to content

 Which projects are eligible?

-- The topic of research is related to transnational research within the field of cellular therapies in hematology.
+• The topic of research is related to translational research within the field of cellular therapies in hematology.
 Innovative research on autologous or allogeneic stem cell transplant is also considered in scope.

-- Awarded money may only be used exclusively for the project and the buudget may not cover:
+• Awarded money may only be used exclusively for the project and the budget may not cover:

 - Medical materials/equipment other than those necessary and directly related to the carrying out of the project.
 Should the Project require the use of specific material that is not part of the candidate’s standard equipment, a pro rata calculation for leasing of the material for the period of the project should be specified in the budget request.